-About Antelope Advisors
+About

-David Talbot, Principal
+David Talbot, Founder & Principal

-David Talbot is the founder and principal at Antelope Advisors where he specializes in leader and team coaching, as well as nonprofit fundraising.
-His Working Geniuses are Discernment and Enablement.
+David Talbot is the founder and principal at Antelope Advisors where he specializes in building healthy teams to accomplish measurable, meaningful work.

 Laurén Brems, Senior Advisor